AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-total.md

 ---
 description: The value of all report line items for a reported period.
 If a filter is currently selected, the total might represent the filtered total instead of the report suite total.
 If no filter is selected total represents the report suite total.
-seo-description: The value of all report line items for a reported period.
-If a filter is currently selected, the total might represent the filtered total instead of the report suite total.
-If no filter is selected total represents the report suite total.
-seo-title: Total
 solution: Analytics
 title: Total
 topic: Metrics